 Sansevieria zeylanica in modern white pot by UrbanLeaf.

 Check if the top 2″-3″ of soil is dry.
 If not, you can wait another week.
-Don’t over-water snake plants, or let the plant sit in water for over a day, as the plant can easily rot.
+Don’t over-water snake plants, or let the plant sit in water for over a day, as the plant can easily root rot.
 Check out more about the best ways to water indoor plants here.

 Paradoxically, Sansevieria / snake plant can grow in water, like many of my favorite indoor plants!
 The reason is that soggy soil contains harmful bacteria that can cause root rot, while clean water with occasional liquid fertilizer is a good growing medium for many plants.